CasteHappy/TheDoorOfFate/content/about/index.md

 Besides all that, I'm into videogames (who would've thought) and videogame criticism.
 Same with music, but I've been less and less interested in new music for a couple of years now.
 I have a [**Backloggd**](https://www.backloggd.com/u/CasteHappy/) and [**RateYourMusic**](https://rateyourmusic.com/~CasteHappy) account if you wanna see what I've been up to.

 As of late I've gotten into console repairs (mostly Wii), which I always liked but found a bit inaccessible until now.
-I'm also the biggest advocate for videogame piracty, so I really enjoy learning about modding and homebrew.
+I'm also the biggest advocate for videogame piracy, so I really enjoy learning about modding and homebrew.

 [def]: TheDoorOfFate/static/images/thumbnails.png